liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution/02-publishing-as-an-individual-or-on-behalf-of-a-company.markdown

+---
+header-id: publishing-as-an-individual-or-on-behalf-of-a-company
+---

-# Publishing as an Individual or on Behalf of a Company [](id=publishing-as-an-individual-or-on-behalf-of-a-company)
+# Publishing as an Individual or on Behalf of a Company

 You can publish an app as yourself (an individual) or on behalf of a *company*.
 This determines who is shown as the app's author and owner.
 Your selection also